The Wonder Who?: The Four Seasons hit factory

-In 1960, The Four Lovers became The 4 Seasons (named after the bowling lane).
+In 1960, the Four Lovers became the 4 Seasons, named after a bowling alley in Union Township, New Jersey.
 The session work (and recording under various names) continued, but now with Valli, Gaudio, and Crewe trying to sell both Gaudio compositions and Four Seasons recordings, the group finally achieved national distribution under its own name for the first time in four years.
-While the first single failed to sell, the second one, "Sherry", started a string of successes for The Four Seasons.
-From 1962 to 1966, it has been estimated that The Four Seasons had sold about 50 million records, more than any recording act except The Beatles.
+While the first single failed to sell, the second one, "Sherry", started a string of successes for the Four Seasons.
+From 1962 to 1966, it has been estimated that the Four Seasons had sold about 50 million records, more than any recording act except the Beatles.

 In the midst of a royalty dispute with Vee-Jay Records in late 1963, the Four Seasons left the label for Philips.
-While Vee-Jay started recycling Four Seasons product in 1964, Phillips started releasing new Four Seasons records with increasing frequency as the British invasion began.
-With the blessing of Philips officials, Valli rekindled his "solo" career in the latter part of 1965, releasing records that were credited to him and having the group as backing musicians.
+While Vee-Jay started recycling Four Seasons products in 1964, Philips started releasing new Four Seasons records with increasing frequency as the British invasion began.
+With the blessing of Philips officials, Valli rekindled his solo career in the latter part of 1965, releasing records that were credited to him and having the group as backing musicians.
 In 1966 and 1967, Four Seasons records and Frankie Valli singles were listed on the Billboard Hot 100 chart, with both names appearing simultaneously in the chart in several issues of the magazine.